ibm-cloud-docs/watson/developing-java.md

 Visit the [{{site.data.keyword.watson}} GitHub ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/watson-developer-cloud){: new_window} project to see the sample Java apps that are available for {{site.data.keyword.watson}}.
 Then use GitHub to clone a repository locally.

 ## Installing locally
 If you want to modify the app or use it as a basis for building your own app, install it locally.
-You can then deploy your modified version of the app to {{site.data.keyword.Bluemix_notm}}.
+You can then deploy your modified version of the app to {{site.data.keyword.cloud_notm}}.

 ### Setting up a {{site.data.keyword.watson}} service

 1. At the command line, go to the local project directory of the app you cloned.
-1. Log into {{site.data.keyword.Bluemix_notm}}:
+1. Log into {{site.data.keyword.cloud_notm}}:

     ```bash
     cf login -a api https://api.ng.bluemix.net